Flush Your Toilet Without Running Water

 Running water is essential for your entire home, but what can you do when your main water valve is shut off and you need to use your bathroom?
 Don’t panic, you can rest assured that you can still flush your toilet even without running water.

-Follow these simple steps to easily flush your toilet while you’re getting plumbing repairs.
+Follow these simple steps on how to use toilet without running water while you’re getting plumbing repairs.

 1. Use the Last Flush